-The Sub-Fund may invest in financial derivative instruments for hedging or investment purposes to the extent permitted by the investment restrictions in Chapter 7 of the UT Code and this Explanatory Memorandum (financial derivative instruments will not be used extensively for investment purposes).
+The Sub-Fund may invest in financial derivative instruments for hedging or investment purposes to the extent permitted by the investment restrictions of the Code and the Explanatory Memorandum (notwithstanding this, derivatives will not be used extensively for investment purposes).
+All of the Sub-Fund's investments will be subject to the restrictions set out in Chapter 7 of the Code.